 NEXT: Being Real about My Diagnosis

 Once you have a Fatty Liver NAFLD or MASLD diagnosis, it's a good idea to see a Gastroenterologist.
-This doctor can do a Fibro Scan to measure your liver to determine what stage your disease is at.
+This doctor can do an Elastography (FibroScan is the brand name) to measure your liver to determine what stage your disease has progressed to.
 I put off having the scan because I was worried about the cost.
 In the end, my scan was under $100 and my insurance covered it.